 According to Employment Lawyer Matthew T. Fitzsimmons, of the law firm Nicola, Gudbranson & Cooper, “The U.S. Court of Appeals for the Fifth Circuit has put the case on an accelerated track.
-Briefing will conclude in late January, with oral arguments to follow.
+The briefing will conclude in late January, with oral arguments to follow.
 A decision could come out several months after oral arguments.
 After the Court of Appeals issues a final decision, the parties have 90 days to seek U.S. Supreme Court review.”

 According to Employment Attorney J Bryan Wood, Founder of The Wood Law Office LLC, “Between now and then, it’s possible the trial court will decide the merits – upholding the regulation or formally striking it down.
-If that happens before the Fifth Circuit rules, the appeal of that decision could be delayed further.
+If that happens before the Fifth Circuit ruled, the appeal of that decision could be delayed further.
 So the litigation timing is extremely hard to predict.”